-- RNA-seq: differential expression, power and sample size calculation, single cell RNA-seq.
+- Bulk RNA-seq: differential expression, sample size calculation.

 - Chromatin immunoprecipitation sequencing (ChIP-seq): peak calling, differential peak.

 - Bisulfite sequencing (BS-seq): differential methylation.

 - Methylated RNA immunoprecipitation sequencing (MeRIP-seq): RNA methylation detection, differential RNA methylation.

 In particular, we published three important papers for detecting differential methylation in BS-seq data, under various experimental designs.
 We characterized the sequence counts from BS-seq by a hierarchical beta-binomial model, and designed different methods for parameter estimation and statistical inference.
 All methods are implemented in a Bioconductor package DSS, which has become one of the most widely used tool in analyzing BS-seq data, with annual downloads of over 20,000.

 The picture below provides an intuitive explaination for the purpose of single cell RNA sequencing (scRNA-seq).
 There are many different cell types in a complex tissue (the fruit plate).
 The bulk RNA-seq operates on a mixture of cells and provide an weighted average of the expressions (the smoothie), while the scRNA-seq measures each individual fruit.